Bogota Public Records Directory

 Elections & Voter Records

-Bogota voters are served by the Dyer County Election Commission, located at 100 Veterans Boulevard, Dyersburg, TN 38024, phone (731) 286-7804.
-The Election Commission maintains voter registration rolls, manages polling locations, processes absentee ballots, and conducts all federal, state, and county elections for Bogota residents.
-Tennessee residents can register to vote online at GoVoteTN.gov, the official state voter registration portal managed by the Tennessee Secretary of State.
-Registration must be completed at least 30 days before any election, and applicants need a valid Tennessee driver's license or ID card number, social security number, and date of birth.
-Since Bogota is an unincorporated community, there are no municipal elections for mayor or city council; residents vote in county, state, and federal elections only.
+Registration requires a valid Tennessee driver's license or ID card number, social security number, and date of birth, and must be completed at least 30 days before any election.
+As an unincorporated community, Bogota has no municipal elections for mayor or city council.
+Instead, residents vote in county, state, and federal races.
 Dyer County elections include County Mayor, County Commission, Sheriff, County Clerk, Register of Deeds, Trustee, Assessor, and Circuit and General Sessions Court judges.
-Bogota residents can locate their assigned polling place by using the polling place lookup tool at GoVoteTN.gov or by contacting the County Election Commission.
-In the November 2024 presidential election, Dyer County reported voter turnout of approximately 58 percent, with over 15,000 ballots cast from a registered voter base of approximately 26,000.
-On November 3, 2026, Bogota and Dyer County voters will decide races for Tennessee Governor (incumbent Bill Lee's term expires), all U.S. House seats (Tennessee's 8th Congressional District includes Dyer County), Tennessee State Senate District 26, Tennessee State House District 77, and various county offices depending on the election cycle schedule.
-Tennessee Public Records law makes voter registration lists, campaign finance reports, candidate filings, and precinct-level election results publicly accessible through the County Election Commission and the Tennessee Secretary of State's website.
-Tennessee allows absentee voting by mail for voters who meet specific criteria including age 60 or older, illness or physical disability, hospitalization, jury duty, election day work requirements, students, military, and caregiving responsibilities.
+Voters can find their assigned polling place using the lookup tool at GoVoteTN.gov or by calling the Election Commission.
+During the November 2024 presidential election, Dyer County recorded approximately 58 percent turnout, with over 15,000 ballots cast from a registered voter base of roughly 26,000.
+On November 3, 2026, local voters will decide races for Tennessee Governor (incumbent Bill Lee's term expires), all U.S. House seats (Tennessee's 8th Congressional District includes Dyer County), Tennessee State Senate District 26, Tennessee State House District 77, and various county offices depending on the election cycle schedule.
+Tennessee Public Records law makes voter registration lists, campaign finance reports, candidate filings, and precinct-level results publicly accessible through the County Election Commission and the Secretary of State's website.
+Tennessee permits absentee voting by mail for voters meeting specific criteria including age 60 or older, illness or physical disability, hospitalization, jury duty, election day work requirements, students, military service, and caregiving responsibilities.
 Absentee ballot applications are available at GoVoteTN.gov or from the County Election Commission, and completed applications must be received by seven days before the election.
-Early voting is available at designated locations (typically the County Election Commission office and other sites) beginning 20 days before any election and ending five days before Election Day.
+Early voting begins 20 days before any election and ends five days before Election Day, typically at the County Election Commission office and other designated sites.

 Frequently Asked Questions